massimo1220/massimo1220/README.md

 Most of my leisure time is to contribute to open-source projects on GitHub.
 Acknowledging my extensive contribution to DuckDuckGo's open source projects, I was promoted as a maintainer and community leader with write access to all DuckDuckGo's repositories.
 I had contributed to Mozilla, Angular, Svelte, Node.JS, and several other open-source projects and organizations.

 I also maintain and contribute to a lot of community open-source projects and libraries.
-Some of the communities includes [Fashion Clothes](https://famous.co), [Black & Yellow](https://abbypages.com/home), [Digital Market Place](https://www.afritickets.com/), [App generator](http://appsninjas.com/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.

-You can learn more about me and my open source journey at my website: [http://david0202.c1.biz](http://david0202.c1.biz)
+Some of the communities includes [Fashion Clothes](https://famous.co), [Black & Yellow](https://abbypages.com/home), [Digital Market Place](https://www.afritickets.com/), [App generator](http://appsninjas.com/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.<!-- You can learn more about me and my open source journey at my website: []() -->
 Most of the open-source projects I create are the solutions to the problems I face in my life, there are even more that are yet unsolved.
 I am on a journey to find solutions for them, one at a time.

 ### Awards and Achievements